preyanshu/survivors_arena/README.md

 ### Diverse Weapon Arsenal

-Pistols.
-Shotguns.
-Rifles.
-Blades.
-Full-auto death machines.
+Plasma Sidearms.
+Scattershot Launchers.
+Plasma Snipers.
+HF Blades.
+Plasma Cannons.
 Each weapon class handles differently — find the ones that fit your playstyle.

-*Some weapons are common.
-Some are legendary.
-Some are so rare that most players will never see them.*
+*Some weapons are Standard.
+Some are Prototype.
+Some are so rare that most operators will never see them.*

 <img width="1858" height="991" alt="image" src="https://github.com/user-attachments/assets/a3063b0d-c6d3-47d6-bb30-e641e4e77bc3" />